 Think of boundaries as bubbles that protect us.
 Imagine everyone has an invisible bubble surrounding them.
 This bubble is our “boundary” both physically and emotionally.

-The idea of a bubble can help us to respond to negative behaviour or statements from others.
+The idea of a bubble can help us respond to negative behaviour or statements from others.
 We have a choice between letting the remark come in to our bubble, or letting it bounce away.

 Sometimes, other people overstep the boundary without our permission.
 This can happen physically when someone enters our personal space without consent.
 Or emotionally, when we hear harsh remarks made about us and can’t help but let them sink in.

 We can then think about ways to deal with the situation.
 This might include reaching out for support for ourselves.

 Why are boundaries so important?

-How to create boundaries?
+How to create boundaries

-- Practice – If you are used to accepting all sorts of behaviour from others, it can be tough to break the pattern.
+- Practice – If you’re used to accepting all sorts of behaviour from others, it can be tough to break the pattern.
 Be kind and patient with yourself as you get used to this new way of responding to others.
 It will take work but it will be worth it.

-Understandably, parents can take the approach of “my rules under my roof”, which can restrict the boundaries you want to create for yourself.
+Understandably, parents can take the approach of “my rules under my roof”.
+This can restrict the boundaries you want to create for yourself.
 Making time to negotiate rules and responsibilities with those you live with can prevent these arguments happening.

 At some point, you may notice a change in how someone is treating you.
 Perhaps, they are saying “no” more often, or making decisions based on their own needs.
-It could be the case that they are trying out new boundaries.
+It could be the case they are trying out new boundaries.

 Sometimes, this change can make you doubt yourself or the relationship.
 Try communicating honestly about changes you’ve noticed, and give the person space to try out the boundary.
 In this way, you can ensure your relationship with them is strengthened, not shaken.